boydx/awards/README.md

 The UGC Chair has wide discretion in administering the awarding process.
 It is recommended that these guidelines be followed:

-* Students can self-nominate, except for the Raitz and Geoghegan awards.
+* Students can self-nominate, except for the Raitz, Schwendeman and Geoghegan awards.
 * Students can only receive two awards per year.
 Therefore, they should only be nominated for two awards.
 If a student does receive more than two nominations and wins, the UGC Chair should determine which award(s) the student will receive.
 * Except for the Schwendeman Award, students can not be win the same award in consecutive years.
 * Co-authored works can be nominated for awards, but the submission must be accompanied by written approval from each author.
 If a co-author is eligible for the award, they should be nominated.
 Any cash award will be split(?) between the nominated authors.